 Areas of Expertise

-Professor Fox teaches and writes in the areas of health law, scientific evidence, criminal law and procedure, medical ethics, cognitive neuroscience, behavioral economics, intellectual property, and the regulation of biotechnology.
+Professor Fox teaches and writes in the areas of criminal law and procedure, health law and bioethics, and the regulation of technology.

 Honors and Affiliations

 Fox was awarded a Rhodes Scholarship to attend Oxford University, where he earned his doctorate in political theory and served as lecturer in politics and philosophy.
 He then received a Soros Fellowship for New Americans to attend Yale Law School.
-All three years at Yale, the faculty awarded him the Gruter Prize for best paper in law and the biosciences.
-Fox also won the Brody Prize for best paper in constitutional privacy and the Family Court Review National Writing Contest Grand Prize.
-He was twice recognized for teaching excellence in a course that he designed and also served as Coker Fellow in constitutional law and as projects editor for the Yale Law Journal.
+All three years there, the faculty awarded him the Gruter Prize for best paper in law and the biosciences.
+He was also twice recognized for teaching excellence and served as projects editor for the Yale Law Journal.
 Fox's work has been featured in CNN, ABC, NPR, BBC, Reuter’s, Bloomberg, the Boston Globe, and the Washington Post.
 His current book project, Birth Rights and Wrongs (under contract with Oxford University Press), sets forth a new way of thinking about reproductive controversies from abortion to gene editing through the lens of technological advances that have driven legal change over American history.